Pyomo/mpi-sppy/doc/src/admm_ph.rst

 .. py:function:: scenario_creator(scenario_name)

     Creates the model, which should include the consensus variables.
-    However, this function should not create any tree.
+    However, this function should not create a scenario tree.

     Args:
         scenario_name (str): the name of the scenario that will be created.